samuelsaleh/GEO-app/GETTING_STARTED.md

 ### 1️⃣ Browse the Landing Page
 - Go to http://localhost:3000
-- See your beautiful Creed homepage
+- See your beautiful Dwight homepage
 - Click around to explore

 ### 2️⃣ Try the Schema Generator